-Use the following procedure to shut the engine off.
+Use the following procedure to shut off the engine after operating the equipment.

-- 1. Place the steering control levers in the park brake position. - 2.
+1. Place the steering control levers in the park brake position.

+- 2. Lower the main deck to the mowing position.
+The side decks must be in either the mowing position or the raised and latched position. - 3.
 Throttle the engine back to low idle, then disengage the deck clutch.
-Refer to the Mower Deck Operation section for more details. - 3.
-Let the engine run at low idle for two minutes. - 4.
-Rotate the ignition key counter-clockwise to the "OFF" position.
-Remove the key from the switch before leaving the mower.
+Refer to Mower deck operation section for more details. - 4.
+Let engine run at low idle for a couple of minutes. - Rotate ignition key counter-clockwise to the "OFF" position.
+Remove the key from switch before leaving the mower.